rockspoon/structure-poc/docs/project-structure.md

 ## Methods

-Methods should be named with cammelCase.
+Methods should be named with camelCase.

-Test methods should be named with cammelCase and snake_case to separate condition, target, and result of the test:
+Test methods should be named with camelCase and snake_case to separate condition, target, and result of the test:

     whenSomeCondition_target_shouldResultInSomething()